If you’re new to the concept of a gig economy, you won’t be for much longer.

 The definition of the gig economy is a simple one: instead of hiring full-time employees, businesses are opting to hire freelancers, otherwise known as gig workers, for short-term tasks and projects.
 Hiring gig workers are beneficial for both the freelancer and the business, allowing for more flexibility in the hiring structure.

-In the past, freelancers have consisted mostly of independent contractors and part-time employees hired on a temporary basis.
+In the past, freelancers have consisted mostly of independent contractors and part-time employees hired temporarily.
 But now, with advanced technology, the role of the freelancer has expanded considerably.

-Using unlimited and affordable data plans along with smartphones, gig workers have the ability to work from wherever they want simply by being online and connecting with wifi.
+Using unlimited and affordable data plans along with smartphones, gig workers can work from wherever they want simply by being online and connecting with wifi.
 Whether they’re working from home, from the local café, or in a shared workspace with other freelancers, gig workers have access to technology in ways that, until recently, were not available.

-What does all this do to the way we’ve traditionally hired employees?
-It’s provided the unique opportunity for workers to have the flexibility to work the way they want and find the perfect balance between needing to work and enjoying working.
+What does all this do with the way we’ve traditionally hired employees?
+It’s provided with the unique opportunity for workers to have the flexibility to work the way they want and find the perfect balance between needing to work and enjoying working.